 This is typically a 1000 to 2500 size reel, or a 10-20 size reel.
 The number gives a rough idea of the reel size.

 My favorite reel size for trout fishing is a 2000.
 While it is bigger than a 1000 size reel, it also has a slightly larger spool which means the line wraps less tightly around it resulting in less line twist.
 But, if you want the lightest reel possible, then a 1000 weight is the way to go.

 Spinning reels range in price from around $20 to close to $1000, and they all catch fish.
 The more expensive ones are simply nicer, and somewhat more reliable.

 For more information, I have written a comprehensive buying guide for trout spinning reels, where I have reviewed over 12 of the models I consider most suitable for trout fishing.
 For more in-depth information I suggest giving it a read.

 For a first reel, there is no need to spend a lot of money.
 Quality reels can be gotten for under $100, there are even a few decent options for under $30.
 I will provide a couple of recommendations for a quality first reel at a couple of price points.

 Best cheap first reel

-The best cheap trout spinning reel in my opinion is the Shmano FX or Sienna.
-These two reels are nearly identical, and are a great, reliable first option.
+The best cheap trout spinning reel in my opinion is the Shimano FX or Sienna.
+These two reels are nearly identical and are a great, reliable first option.
 You can not go wrong buying a Shimano reel.
 Even their cheap ones are good.
 Read my review here.